 In the Xen para-virtualization architecture, each guest OS (running in domU) performs its I/O transfers through Xen (dom0).
 This process adds startup costs to the I/O, as it involves startup overheads such as communication with dom0 and the scheduling of I/O operations in dom0.
 Xen architecture uses shared memory buffers to transfer data between domU's and dom0, thus reducing the operational overheads when performing the actual I/O. We can notice the same behavior in the Xen memory management, where page table operations need to go through Xen, while simple memory accesses can be performed by the guest Oss without Xen involvement.
-According to the above points, we can notice that doing few coarser grained I/O and memory operations would incur relatively low overheads than doing the same work using many finer grained operations.
+According to the above points, we can notice that doing few coarser grained I/O and memory operations.
 We can conclude this as the possible reason behind the decrease of the performance degradation with the increase of data size, as large data sizes increase the granularity of the computational blocks.